fndvit/covid-vaccination-tracker/app/README.md

 * Track the daily evolution of the vaccine rollout
 * Estimate when the rollout will be complete

+To do:
+* Explanatory intro
+* Legends and labels
+* Hovers
+* Search field or drop down to filter by region
+* Get `dateComplete` math checked
+* Sticky top X-axis and Y-axis

 ## Download

 You can grab this project using [degit](https://github.com/Rich-Harris/degit):